devtank-ltd/osm-ansible/README.md

 All containers are running in the same private `10.0.3.0/24` network via the host bridge lxcbr0, defined in `/etc/default/lxc-net`.
 Internet access from containers is achieved via NAT.
-This means the containers can communicate with eachother, as well as the host.
 NGINX uses these internal addresses to pass traffic to the containers.
 The addresses are given to the containers via DHCP.
 LXC spawns a dnsmasq instance using addresses defined in `/etc/lxc/dnsmasq.conf`.
 Ansible defines each container's hostname in `/etc/hosts`.